nvoynov/arpabet/README.md

 # Arpabet

 This gem provides a method of getting an IPA transcription for [ARPABET](https://en.wikipedia.org/wiki/ARPABET) phonemes.
+The reason this gem was born - to prepare CMUDict with transcriptions instead of phonemes set, so than only English phonemes supported at the moment.

-It splits input phonemes into syllables and when there is a stressed vowel inside it places stresses before the syllable.
+It splits input phonemes into syllables and when there is a stressed vowel inside it places stress before the syllable.
 Syllabification is based on "A Rule Based Algorithm for Automatic Syllabification of a Word of Bodo".

 ## Installation